dcos/dcos-docs/1.10/deploying-jobs/quickstart.md

     **Note:** You can choose any name for your job file.

-1. Go to the "Jobs" tab of the DC/OS web interface to verify that you have added your job, or verify from the CLI:
+1. Go to the **Jobs** tab of the DC/OS web interface to verify that you have added your job, or verify from the CLI:
     ```bash
     dcos job list
     ```